-My work dismantles spiritual colonialism and reclaims feminine power through mythic realism.
+My practice disarms spiritual coloniality and restores a sovereign feminine language through mythic realism.

 Lewinale Havette.